 Rational or Reactional?

-How do you handle customers who send terse emails that make you wonder why so angry so quickly?
-Could be they do not realize how they sound.
-Or they could be intentionally rude.
-Regardless of their motive, in most cases as a business owner responding in kind is not wise.
+How do you handle customers who send terse emails that make you wonder why they are so angry so quickly?
+It could be they do not realize how they sound.

 How to Handle a Rude Customer